giuthas-publications/patkit/docs/Configuration.markdown

 ```

 Dark vs light mode.
 Accepted values are `dark`, `follow_system`, and `light`.

 ```yaml
 color_scheme: dark
 ```

-## Local configuration

-All of the global parameters can be set locally by using the same file names
-within the data directories.
-In addition, [Data processing
-parameters](#data-processing-parameters) are only set locally with the data.
-They may -- however -- be overridden for parts of the data.

-### GUI parameters

-It is especially useful to override global GUI parameters at the data to
-guarantee a given set of display settings is used for segmentation or other
-analysis.

-### Data processing parameters
+### `patkit-publish.yaml`

+This file will be documented in a later release.

+TODO 1.0: Document this.

-### Simulation parameters
+### `patkit-simulation.yaml`

 Simulations are run on mock up tongue splines/contours extracted manually from
 Peter Ladefoged's Vowels and Consonants.
 A commented version of the
-configuration walked through below can be found on PATKIT's GitHub repository in
+configuration walked through below can be found on PATKIT's GitHub repository
-the `example_configs` folder.
+in the `example_configs` folder.

-The first parameters define where to save the resulting plots, if existing files
+The first parameters define where to save the resulting plots, if existing
-should be overwritten, and what message prefix should be used in logging
+files should be overwritten, and what message prefix should be used in logging
 messages.
 If the `overwrite_plots` parameter is omitted, overwriting will be
 confirmed individually for each existing plot file.